What are good gut bacteria?

 Throughout your digestive system you have trillions of bacteria which can be broadly split into good and bad types.
 Surprisingly, we need both – but the key to good digestive health is getting them in the correct balance.
 You see, your friendly bacteria are very important for helping to keep bad bacteria and yeast in check.
 Without sufficient levels, the bad bacteria or yeast can take over and we end up with an imbalance in our numbers which is called dysbiosis.

-Dysbiosis is thought to have a part to play in a number of conditions affecting the gut and can give rise to a whole host of uncomfortable symptoms, such as constipation.
+Dysbiosis is thought to have a part to play in a number of conditions such as IBS and gives rise to a whole host of uncomfortable symptoms.

 So, what can be done to rectify an imbalance in gut bacteria?
 Follow my simple guide below to help beat that bloat once and for all!